Equivariant homotopic distance: Equivariant fibrations

-\textbf{Acknowledgement}: The authors gratefully acknowledge the support of the DST–INSPIRE Faculty Fellowship (Faculty Registration No. IFA24-MA218), Department of Science and Technology, Government of India, as well as the support from the Spanish Government under grant PID2023-149804NB-I00.
+\textbf{Acknowledgements.} The authors gratefully acknowledge the support of the DST–INSPIRE Faculty Fellowship (Faculty Registration No.~IFA24-MA218), Department of Science and Technology, Government of India, and of the Spanish Government under grant PID2023-149804NB-I00.